6962/ErrorBot/README.md

 # ErrorBot
-An FTC team coordination and hub bot using discord.py(?)
+An FTC team coordination and hub Discord bot using discord.js

 # goals for v1
 ### TOA: